 If no fee is mentioned in the trust documents, what would be a reasonable amount for a routine administration of the trust (percentage and/or amount)?

 Trustees are entitled to “reasonable” compensation whether or not the trust explicitly provides for such.
 Typically, professional trustees, such as banks, trust companies, and some law firms, charge between 1.0% and 1.5% of trust assets per year, depending in part on the size of the trust.
 They charge a higher percentage for smaller trusts, typically under $1 million, and less for larger trusts, typically over $2 million, since the amount of work involved is more or less the same no matter the size of the trust.

 In the past, professional trustees would often charge both a percentage of the trust principal and a percentage of the trust’s annual income, in part because trusts often provide that the income and principal beneficiaries are different.
 For instance, a trust might provide that all of the income be paid to a surviving spouse but that the principal be preserved to pass on to the children upon the spouse’s death.
-If the fee comes solely from the trust principal, it would seem that the surviving spouse gets a free ride if the income stream does not share the expense.
+If the fee came solely from the trust principal, it would seem that the surviving spouse would be getting a free ride if the income stream would not share the expense.
 Nevertheless, with the decline in trust income in recent years due to chronically low interest rates, it has become customary to charge the fee only to trust principal.